githubuserohith/futsal/README.md

 * Copy paste the url http://127.0.0.1:5000/home in your browser.

+## Database

+* Microsoft SQL Server Management Studio 18

+* Create a new database named "futsal"

+* Run "futsal_script" file in SSMS for required tables and stored procedures to be created.

 ## Signup

 Enter your valid email address and choose a password to create an account.
 Once successfully signed up, a sign in email will be sent to you.